 In Years 10 and 11, as well as studying Maths, English Language and Literature, Biology, Chemistry, Physics and one Modern Foreign Language, students choose three options from the following: Art, Drama, Economics, Geography, History, Music, a second Foreign Language, Media Studies, Religious Studies, PE and Home Economics.
-We currently prepare students for iGCSE Maths, English Language and Literature, History and Modern Foreign Languages.
+We currently prepare students for iGCSE Maths, English Language and Literature and History.

 At Lingfield College, students work hard and get excellent public examination results.
 Our students are stretched but not stressed.
 The emphasis throughout the School is very much on helping all students to fulfil their potential.
 A member of staff is responsible for ensuring that we provide opportunities for all our gifted and talented students, including our scholars, for whom there is a discrete extra-curricular programme, to develop their interests both in and outside the classroom.
 We also have a learning support co-ordinator who works with departments to ensure that all students make the most of their ability.

-There is a vast array of academic extra-curricular clubs on offer from Astronomy or Evidence-Based Medicine to Latin, Mandarin or Creative Writing.
-Additionally there are surgeries and extra-curricular revision lessons available in all key academic areas.
+There is a vast array of academic extra-curricular clubs on offer from Astronomy, Public Speaking or Latin to Film Making or Creative Writing.
+Additionally, there are surgeries and extra-curricular revision lessons available in all key academic areas.